Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Experiments

 \section{Experiments}

-We aligned the evaluation of uncertainty estimation methods with related work by focusing on free-form question-answering tasks \citep{Kuhn:23, Duan:23, Bakman:24, Nikitin:24, Aichberger:24, Kossen:24}.
-While \citet{Farquhar:24} additionally concerns experiments with paragraph-length generations, their approach involves breaking down the entire paragraph into factual claims and reconstructing corresponding questions.
-Since the performance is expected to correlate with the performance on free-form question answering, we decided to focus specifically on free-form question answering tasks for a more direct assessment and less ambiguity in the evaluation.
+We aligned our experiments on evaluating uncertainty estimation methods with prior work by focusing on free-form question answering tasks \citep{Kuhn:23, Duan:23, Bakman:24, Nikitin:24, Aichberger:24, Kossen:24}.
+While \citet{Farquhar:24} additionally concerns experiments with paragraph-length generations, their approach breaks down the paragraph into factual claims and constructs corresponding questions.
+Therefore, performance on this task is expected to align with general free-form question answering tasks, and we therefore focused on those for a clearer and more direct evaluation.
+This focus further avoids potential confounding factors introduced by additional experimental complexities.

-\paragraph{Datasets.} We evaluated uncertainty estimation methods on three different datasets.
-We used the over 3,000 test instances from \textit{TriviaQA} \citep{Joshi:17} concerning trivia questions, the over 300 test instances from \textit{SVAMP} \citep{Patel:21} concerning elementary-level math problems, and the over 3,600 test instances from \textit{NQ-Open} \citep{Korhonen:19} to assess natural questions aggregated from Google Search.
-Each dataset was utilized for two distinct tasks: (1) generating concise answers in the form of short phrases, and (2) producing more detailed answers in the form of full sentences, following the evaluation procedure in \citet{Farquhar:24}.
-The resulting six tasks span a broad range of scenarios, ensuring a comprehensive evaluation of different uncertainty estimation methods.
+\textbf{Datasets.} We evaluated uncertainty estimation methods on three different datasets.
+We used the more than 3,000 test instances from \textit{TriviaQA} \citep{Joshi:17} concerning trivia questions, the more than 300 test instances from \textit{SVAMP} \citep{Patel:21} concerning elementary-level math problems, and the more than 3,600 test instances from \textit{NQ-Open} \citep{Korhonen:19} to assess natural questions aggregated from Google Search.
+Each dataset was used for two distinct tasks: (1) generating concise answers in the form of short phrases (\textit{short}) and (2) generating more detailed answers in the form of full sentences (\textit{long}), following the experimental setup in \citet{Farquhar:24}.
+The six individual tasks were selected so that they align with prior work to provide a fair and meaningful comparison.
+They aim at covering a broad range of real-world scenarios, ensuring a comprehensive evaluation.

-\paragraph{Models.} We conducted our evaluations on six distinct language models across different architectures, sizes, and training stages.
-Specifically, we used the transformer model series \textit{Llama-3.1} \citep{Dubey:24} and the state-space model series \textit{Falcon Mamba} \citep{Gu:24, Zuo:24}, representing two prominent language modeling paradigms.
-To assess the effect of training stage model scale on uncertainty estimation in NLG, we considered pre-trained (\textit{PT}) and instruction-tuned (\textit{IT}) language models with 7, 8, and 70 billion parameters, together covering a wide spectrum of model characteristics.
+\textbf{Models.} We conducted our evaluations on six different LLMs covering various architectures, sizes, and training stages.
+Specifically, we used the transformer model series \textit{Llama-3.1} \citep{Dubey:24} and the state-space model series \textit{Falcon Mamba} \citep{Gu:24, Zuo:24}, representing two prominent paradigms.
+To assess the effect of training stage and scale on uncertainty estimation in NLG, we considered pre-trained (\textit{PT}) and instruction-tuned (\textit{IT}) LLMs with 7, 8, and 70 billion parameters, covering a wide spectrum of model characteristics used in real-world applications.